ishubham21/oslash-be/README.md

 npm install
 ```

-3. Make sure to create an _.env_ file and copy the configurations similar to that given in _.env.example_.
+3. Make sure to create an _.env_ file and copy the configurations similar to that given in [.env.example](.env.example).

 4. Make sure that the ports 5432 and 6379 are free before moving on to the next step.

-5. To kill any activity on the port 5432-
+To kill any activity on the port 5432-

 ```
 npm run kill:p